L3odr0id/SLY_s-parser/README.md

 # SLY s-expressions parser

-There is very little information and guides on how to write parsers in SLY (https://sly.readthedocs.io/en/latest/sly.html) on the Internet, so I hope this will help you.
+There is very little information and guides on how to write parsers with SLY (https://sly.readthedocs.io/en/latest/sly.html) on the Internet, so I hope this project will help you.
 This program parses my custom syntax S-expressions (https://en.wikipedia.org/wiki/S-expression).

 #### EBNF of the syntax that this parser reads: